Seiko (SII) Caliber NH35A

 So what does fully wound up mean?
 The NH35A should be fully wound after about 55 manual turns of the crown.

 NH35A Also Known As…

-It’s also important to note that the Seiko NH35 movement is basically an unbranded version of the Seiko caliber 4R36 found in the Next Generation Orange Monster.
+It’s also important to note that the Seiko NH35 movement is basically an unbranded version of the Seiko caliber 4R35. for example, the NH36 is an unbranded version of the 4R36 (day + date) found in the Next Generation Orange Monster.
+More information here.

 Crown Position Functions: